Trion gas on the surface of a failed excitonic insulator: Discussion

 Additionally, we argue that the in-gap state does not originate from an impurity band.
 Observing an impurity band in ARPES would require a high concentration of defects, for which we find no evidence.
 On the contrary, Raman spectroscopy reveals sharp phonon modes, indicating low disorder \cite{ye2021lattice}.
 Moreover, we observe consistent spectra across samples from different growth batches, further supporting sample uniformity.
 Finally, the systematic evolution of the in-gap state intensity with potassium doping is inconsistent with the behavior expected from an impurity band.

 How do the numbers extracted from the ARPES data using the trion model compare with existing literature?
 ARPES data at high temperature reveal a band gap of $415\,\mathrm{meV} \pm 20\,\mathrm{meV}$~\cite{chen_anomalous_2023}.
 Similarly, high-temperature transport measurements report a gap of approximately 500meV~\cite{lu_zero-gap_2017}, in agreement with our estimate.
 Excitonic binding energies on the order of hundreds of meV have been observed in various low-dimensional materials.
 For example, binding energies of approximately 240\,meV have been reported in monolayers of MoS$_2$ and WSe$_2$~\cite{park2018direct}, and values as high as 700\,meV have been observed in monolayer WS$_2$~\cite{zhu2015exciton}.
 In carbon nanotubes, binding energies exceeding 400\,meV have been measured~\cite{maultzsch2005exciton}, consistent with theoretical predictions that strong one-dimensional quantum confinement leads to significantly enhanced exciton binding energies~\cite{brown_exciton_1987}.
+Most notably, optical measurements of \TNS\ indicate an exciton binding energy of approximately $\alpha \cdot160meV$ where $\alpha$ is of order unity\cite{larkin2017giant} in agreement with our result.

 The trion binding energy, $E^b_{ex-e}$,calculated from our ARPES data to be approximately 250 meV, is relatively large but consistent with expectations for quasi-1D systems \cite{brown_exciton_1987} with reduced screening\cite{chernikov_exciton_2014}.
 Trion binding energies of up to 200meV were found in carbon nanotubes \cite{mohl2018trion}.